department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 If there's no lag time between when someone submits the form and when VA receives it in the system of record, do these 2 things on your form confirmation page:
 - Show a success message confirming that the submission was successful and we've received the form, like "You've submitted your form"
-- In the What to expect section, tell the user about the next notification we'll send (in this case, that should be an email confirming we've received their form)
+- In the **What to expect** section, tell the person about the next notification we'll send (in this case, that should be an email confirming we've received their form)

 #### For asynchronous submissions

 If there's a lag time between when someone submits the form and when VA receives it in the system of record, do these 2 things on the form confirmation page:
 - Show a success message confirming only that the submission is in progress, like "Your form submission is in progress" — and explain that we'll send an email to confirm when we've received the form and an estimate for how long that will take
-- In the What to expect section, tell the user about the next notifications we'll send (in this case, an email confirming the submission is in progress and then a second email confirming when we've received their form)
+- In the **What to expect** section, tell the person about the next notifications we'll send (in this case, an email confirming the submission is in progress and then a second email confirming when we've received their form)

 ### Showing form submission status in My VA

-Form submissions on VA.gov or in the mobile app must show the submission status in My VA for authenticated users.
+Form submissions on VA.gov or in the mobile app must show the submission status in My VA for people who are authenticated.
 These statuses appear in the **Benefit applications and forms** section of My VA.
-This section currently gets status from the [Lighthouse Benefits Intake API](https://developer.va.gov/explore/api/benefits-intake) polling mechanism for submissions processed asynchronously.
+This section currently gets statuses from the [Lighthouse Benefits Intake API](https://developer.va.gov/explore/api/benefits-intake) polling mechanism for submissions processed asynchronously.

 Some forms also show a "received" status in the **Claims and appeals** section of My VA.
-If your form appears as a claim, decision review, or appeal in the Claim Status Tool, work with the team that manages that tool to determine how and where you should show form submission status in My VA.
+If your form appears as a claim, decision review, or appeal in the claim status tool, work with the team that manages that tool to determine how and where you should show form submission status in My VA.

 **Note:** As of October 2024, form submission status in My VA is not yet in production.
 Teams should work toward implementing this as soon as possible.

 ### Showing form processing status after we receive it in the system of record

-Some forms show processing status after point of receipt in the Claim Status Tool.
+Some forms show processing status after point of receipt in the claim status tool.
 In the future, all forms should work toward allowing people to track the processing status through to the point of a VA decision or other ultimate end point.

 ### How this pattern works